adarsh-srinivasan/adarsh-srinivasan/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 Hi!
-I am a research staff in the [department of Computer Science](https://www.cs.cornell.edu/) at Cornell University, working with [Noah Stephens-Davidowitz](https://www.noahsd.com/).
-I recieved a Bachelor's and Master's degree in Mathematics from [IISER Pune](https://www.iiserpune.ac.in/) in 2021, where I was advised by [Ayan Mahalanobis](http://sites.iiserpune.ac.in/~ayan/).
+I am a first year PhD student in the theory of computing group at Rutgers university, advised by [Karthik CS](https://karthikcs.org) I recieved a Bachelor's and Master's degree in Mathematics from [IISER Pune](https://www.iiserpune.ac.in/) in 2021, where I was advised by [Ayan Mahalanobis](http://sites.iiserpune.ac.in/~ayan/).
+I also spent a year at Cornell University where I worked with [Noah Stephens-Davidowitz](https://www.noahsd.com/).

 My email address is adarshsrinivasan256 (at) gmail (dot) com.